ebrahimflows/HA_islamic_prayer_hub/README.md

 ### ↩️ Dashboard return path

-This is where the tablet returns after the azaan.
+This is where the tablet returns after the adhan.

 Examples: